ddevault/starbound-dev/networking/index.md

 ---
 layout: base
-title: Networking in Starbound
+title: Starbound Networking
 ---

 # Starbound Networking

 The Starbound networking protocol is based on TCP.
+The current protocol version is 1234.

+## Resources

+There are several related pages that you might want to browse:

+* <span class="text-danger">Establishing a connection</span>

 ## Data Types